-This summer, the Fifth Avenue Sanctuary ceiling will undergo needed construction.
+A summer update as the Fifth Avenue Sanctuary ceiling undergoes needed construction.

 While working on other projects this winter, the church’s longtime architect observed some damage in the support system for the Sanctuary attic.
 Structural engineers were brought in to assess the situation and determined that repairs were necessary.